http4k/http4k/src/docs/guide/howto/lookup_a_user_principal/index.md

-title: http4k How-to: Authorising requests
+title: http4k How-to: Lookup a user principal
 description: Recipes for looking up and populating a user principal from a request